 The Intel Science Talent Search (Intel STS) is the nation’s most prestigious science research competition for high school seniors.
-Since 1942, first in partnership with Westinghouse and beginning in 1998 with Intel, SSP has provided a national stage for the country's best and brightest young scientists to present original research to nationally recognized professional scientists.
+Since 1942, first in partnership with Westinghouse and beginning in 1998 with Intel, the Science Talent Search (STS) has served as the national stage for the country's best and brightest young scientists to present original research to nationally recognized professional scientists.

-Seven decades since its launch, the program has recognized almost 3,000 finalists with more than $12 million in scholarships.
+Seven decades since its launch, the program has recognized almost 3,000 finalists with more than $13 million in scholarships.
 Alumni include holders of more than 100 of the world's most coveted science and math honors.
-These include four National Medals of Science winners, eleven MacArthur Foundation Fellows, two Fields Medalists and eight Nobel Laureates.
+These include eleven National Medals of Science winners, eighteen MacArthur Foundation Fellows, two Fields Medalists and twelve Nobel Laureates.

 Entrants must complete a rigorous application process, including a 20-page research report documenting their independent scientific research.
 After extensive review, 40 finalists are selected to compete each March in Washington, DC.